Lcrypto/BP-decoder-for-NB_LDPC-codes/README.md

 # BP-decoder-for-NB_LDPC-codes Matlab with C mex files

 This repository contains a platform for performing Non-Binary Low-Density Parity-Check (NB-LDPC) sum-product decoding, implementing both flooding and layered approaches.
 It leverages the Fast Fourier Transform-QSPA (FFT-QSPA) algorithm developed by MacKay and Davey (Chapter 3.4 [1]), utilizing 2,3 values in the first parameter.
 Additionally, it includes majority decoding with 3,4 values.
+In commented code done Binary image optimization using weight spectrum.